Briscoooe/briscoooe/README.md

 #### I a software engineer from Ireland 🇮🇪

-Currently looking for work as a software engineer, preferably backend.
-My specialties are React, Node, Python/Django, Postgres/MySQL and AWS web-tier services.
+I have extensive experience building and managing web-based startups and their related infrastructure.
+My specialties are Node, Python/Django, React, Postgres/MySQL and AWS web-tier services.

-You can contact me via my [LinkedIn](https://www.linkedin.com/)
+For some magic, talk to my [resume](https://brianbriscoe.dev/resume).

+Open for work, recruiters or other interested parties can reach me on [LinkedIn](https://www.linkedin.com/).

 <!--
 **Briscoooe/briscoooe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.